LTLA/BiocWorkflow2015/converted/workflow.md

 # Introduction

 Chromatin immunoprecipitation with sequencing (ChIP-seq) is a popular technique for identifying the genomic binding sites of a target protein.
-Conventional analyses of ChIP-seq data aim to detect absolute binding (i.e., the presence or absence of a binding sites) based on peaks in the read coverage.
+Conventional analyses of ChIP-seq data aim to detect absolute binding (i.e., the presence or absence of a binding site) based on peaks in the read coverage.
 However, a number of recent studies have focused on the detection of changes in the binding profile between conditions [@rossinnes2012differential; @pal2013global].
 These differential binding (DB) analyses involve counting reads into genomic intervals, and then testing those counts for significant differences between conditions.
 This defines a set of putative DB regions for further examination.